hhjoy/mis381n-stochastic-control-and-optimization/cash-flow-matching-with-linear-programming/README.md

 ![](README_files/figure-html/unnamed-chunk-18-1.png)

-Looking at liability duals by maturity shows a negative linear relationship.
-The first liability has a shadow price of 0.92, which means that an increase in the first liability by $1 requires a $0.92 increase in the objective value, or cost of the portfolio.
-Shadow prices fall as maturity dates rise because there is more time to accumulate return to cover the liability.
+The graph above shows the shadow prices for each of the 224 bonds by maturity period.
+The shadow price represents the increase in the objective value (cost of the portfolio) from a purchase of an additional bond.
+We see a positive relationship between maturity period and the duals, such that buying additional bonds with later maturity dates has a greater impact on the total portfolio cost than buying bonds with shorter term maturities.

+This makes sense, because the further into the future a bond matures, the more coupons it will generate and the more expensive it is.
+For example, bond #1 has a maturity of 2/15/2016 and a shadow price of 8.05.
+This means buying an additional unit of bond 1 would increase the objective value by 8.05.
+Buying an additional bond that matures in a later period would increase the objective value by a greater amount.

 ```r
 plot(c(1:12), liab_duals$sensitivity.duals, main="Liability Duals by Maturity Period")
 ```

 ![](README_files/figure-html/unnamed-chunk-19-1.png)

+Looking at liability duals by maturity shows a negative linear relationship.
+The first liability has a shadow price of 0.92, which means that an increase in the first liability by $1 requires a $0.92 increase in the objective value, or cost of the portfolio.
+Shadow prices fall as maturity dates rise because there is more time to accumulate return to cover the liability.